Death-Mask/Mother-of-the-world/writeup.md

-## I encourage everyone to try completing the tasks without any help.
-Only use this sheet if you're stuck.
+## I Encourage Everyone To Try Completing The Tasks Without Any Help.
+Only Use This Sheet If You're Stuck.

 ## Table of content
 - [Task 1  Introduction](#task-1---Introduction)